olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Research Interests
 ---
-I am broadly interested in machine learning, causality, and the intersection of the two.
-My work focuses on robustness in machine learning using principles from causality -- currently I am interested in invariance/adaptation to compound distribution shifts and charaterizing settings of distribution shifts where transfer is naively possible from a learning-theoretic perspective.
-In addition, I am interested in applications to neuroscience/neuroimaging, healthcare, and fairness.
+I am broadly interested in machine learning, causality, and the intersection of the two -- specifically, robustness in machine learning using principles from causality.
+Currently, I work on algorithms for learning representations and predictors that do not fail when observations at test-time are sampled from a different distribution than at train time and how to evaluate/benchmark such algorithms in practice.
+In addition, I am interested in machine learning application areas where distribution shifts are common and model errors can lead to adverse real-world impacts, such as in neuroscience/neuroimaging, healthcare, and fairness.

 # Selected Recent News
 ---
+* Spring 2023.
+I will join Cruise's Autonomous Vehicles prediction team in San Francisco, CA this summer as a Machine Learning Intern!
 * Fall 2022.
 I have moved to Stanford University as a Visiting Student Researcher with <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo</a>!
 * Summer 2022.
 Honored to be selected as a top reviewer (10%) of ICML 2022!
 * Summer 2022.
 I will join Google Research in Cambridge, MA this summer as a Student Researcher!